It's because of Rule 34.

 Quote:

+“I went outside, looked out at the ocean, and thought, ‘[Erin Esurance is] everything our demographic would want,’” says Brewe.
+“I needed an [animated] character that was fast-paced, action-oriented, and female.”
 To create its mascot and TV campaign, Esurance had a budget of $60,000 — this, at a time when Geico and Progressive (their main competitors) were spending about $1 billion each on advertising alone.
 So, Brewe turned to W!ldbrain, a small, local animation studio, to help bring her concept to life.
+Working off of Brewe’s suggestions, three male animators in their mid-20s and early 30s (Phil Robinson, Alan Lau, and Roque Ballesteros) designed a spunky, kick-ass, pink-haired secret agent, and named her Erin Esurance. |

 Esurance: Why Insurance Companies can't have Nice Mascots.